Continually Evolving Skill Knowledge in Vision Language Action Model

-Here, $tok$ is the input token feature tensor and $\mathbf{f}_{ro}$ the routing features, defined in MoDE as the noise embedding $\mathbf{f}_{router}={tok}_{noise} = \phi(\sigma_{\mathbf{t}})$.
+Here, $\mathbf{e}$ is the input token feature tensor and $\mathbf{f}_{ro}$ the routing features, defined in MoDE as the noise embedding $\mathbf{f}_{ro}=\mathbf{e}_{noise} = \phi(\sigma_{\mathbf{t}})$, where $\sigma_{\mathbf{t}}$ is the denoising level.
 Unlike MoDE’s noise-level routing, we guide expert allocation via the knowledge space, enabling continual task learning with task-specific parameter sharing and differentiation.
 Since DPMM and HDP produce variable numbers of clusters, directly feeding their task distributions into a fixed-dimension network is impractical.
-Thus, we design two knowledge embedding formats, as shown in~\cref{fig:MoE}. \\ \textbf{Knowledge Relation Embedding} encodes the distance between latent $z$ and cluster centers $\mu_k$.
-Given the membership probability $p_k$ of $z$ for cluster $k$ as described in~\cref{sec:k-learn}, relation embedding is computed as:
+Thus, we design two knowledge embedding formats, as shown in Figure~\ref{fig:MoE}.

+\textbf{Knowledge Relation Embedding} measures the distance between latent $z$ and cluster centers $\mu_k$.
+The membership probability $p_k$ (details in Appendix~\ref{sec:sup_dpgs}), obtained from the knowledge distribution, denotes the posterior assignment of $z$ to cluster $k$, and is used to compute the relation embedding as:

 \textbf{Top-K Semantic Embedding} represents the discrete skill semantic affiliation of $z$ by aggregating learnable embeddings of the top-K assigned clusters:

 Finally, the embedded knowledge of current task and skill could be represented as: